Diego-Equis-Nunes/cse15l-lab-reports/lab report 5.md

 # Researching Commands Once Again

-The command `find` is used to search for patterns within files using a string to print the specified result.
-This document will be exploring examples of different command line options for the `grep` command to achieve different results.
-The folder `written_2/` will be searched through using the various `grep` commands present.
+The command `find` is used to list files and directories in the directory path that is taken as an argument.
+This document will be exploring examples of different command line options for the `find` command to achieve different results.
+The folder `written_2/` will be searched through using the various `find` commands present.

 ## grep -rl